zx80/flask-simple-auth/docs/DOCUMENTATION.md

   and possible overrides.
 - add ability to catch and process any user error.
 - json mode: generate json in more cases?
+- declare some exceptions to be turned into 400 instead of 500?

 ### Software Engineering